 How to Make Them:

 There are as many ways to make Latkes, as there are Jewish homes.
 Everyone has their own style and preferences.
-Here are mine.
+Here is my Ladino Latke Recipe

 - Yukon gold or russet potatoes (8-10)